jumanjihouse/wormhole/README.md

   docker
-    should expose ssh port and only ssh port should run sshd with logging packages
+    should expose ssh port and only ssh port should run sshd with logging
+    should have volume /home/user
+    should have volume /media/state/etc/ssh packages
     should not have sudo installed